 This all needs to be worded extremely carefully in the Articles in order to be SEIS/EIS compliant.
 The good news is that at SeedLegals we’ve done all the research and the hard work for you, and so if an investor requests a liquidation priority on their SEIS/EIS investment you can set this up in a few clicks, confident that the wording will be correct.

-1. The investor will ask you for one of the following: – a “1X non-participating liquidation preference” – “A Ordinary shares with a liquidation priority” – “an SEIS/EIS compatible liquidation preference”.
+1. The investor will ask you for something like a “1X non-participating liquidation preference”, or “A Ordinary shares with a liquidation priority” or “an SEIS/EIS compatible liquidation preference”.

 3. Next thing to know is that if you give A Ordinary shares with a liquidation preference to one investor, pretty much guaranteed you’re going to have to give it to all.
 The reason is that the other investors will clearly see on the cap table in the Shareholders Agreement they have Ordinary shares while someone else has A Ordinaries with a liquidation preference.
 And then it’s going to be a short sharp conversation till they get the same.
 So, remember that as soon as you give this to one investor, assume you’ll need to give it to all.

 4. Now that you’ve decided that you want to do this, actually setting up this quite complicated mechanism turns out to be very simple on SeedLegals, as we take care of all the behind-the-scenes work for you.

 a) Go to your Cap Table -> Actions button -> Edit Share Classes